Skip to content

 Do I have to study in my major?

-Yes, students receive course credit for the classes they take abroad.
+Yes, for semester exchange programs students receive course credit for the classes they take abroad.
 These will contribute to your major.

 What classes can I take?